 Eve's Pudding

-Eve's Pudding is a simple classic British dessert that is simply comfort food in a bowl.
-Soft, fluffy apples underneath a bed of light vanilla sponge.
-It's so easy to make and tastes wonderful with custard or cream
+Eve's Pudding is a simple, classic British dessert that feels like being wrapped up in a warm hug.
+Soft, fluffy baked apples underneath a bed of light vanilla sponge.
+This easy apple sponge recipe is so easy to make and tastes wonderful with custard or cream.

 Ingredients